sonelrubin/dynamics-365-contact-center/contact-center/administer/configure-copilot-features.md

 ## Opt out from using Copilot features

-In Contact Center admin center, opt out from the copilot features on the **Copilot help pane** or **Summaries** page.
+In Contact Center admin center, opt out from the copilot features on the **Copilot for questions and emails** or **Summaries** page.
 When you opt out, the application erases the training data.
 If you want to use the features again, you must consent to the terms of use and opt in.

 ## Make Copilot available to agents